What Is Causing Craig Kimbrel’s Recent Struggles? Alex Cora Has A Theory

 It’s hard to find anything wrong with the Boston Red Sox right now.
-They just won their 80th game thanks to another dramatic comeback and lead the American League East by 9 1/2 games.
+They just won their 80th game thanks to another dramatic comeback and lead the American League East by nine games.

 That said… Craig Kimbrel has had a pretty rough two weeks.